Questions and answers

 How to apply to become a provider

-Please read the information in this Q&A and then complete the online Expression of interest form.
-If you have any further queries please get in touch with the HAF team.
+Please read the information in this Q&A and then complete the online Expression of Interest form.
+Please note this application window is not open all year round as new applications are only accepted in the run-up to holiday delivery periods.
+If you have any further queries or would like to know when applications will next be open please get in touch with the HAF team.

 Is there flexibility on dates?